durga265/Jarurat/README.md

-# 🏥 Durga Care - Patient Management Dashboard
+# 🏥  Jarurat Care - Patient Management Dashboard

 A modern hospital dashboard built with **React.js**, allowing users to view, add, and manage patient details easily.
 This project is developed as part of an internship assignment for **Jarurat Care**.